 For best results when using the MyStatLab website, please run any suggested web browser compatibility checks to ensure your browser settings do not conflict with the site.
+Based on past experience, 99% of technical difficulties with MyStatLab result from incorrect browser settings on a student's computer.
+Unfortunately I cannot provide troubleshooting and IT support for students using MyStatLab.
+If you encounter problems please click on the "Help & Support" link at the top of the MyStatLab login page.

 Tests: There will be three 50-minute in-class tests and a comprehensive final examination.
 The tests are tentatively scheduled for

-- Wednesday, February 12, 2014
+- Wednesday, September 16, 2015

-- Wednesday, March 12, 2014
+- Wednesday, October 14, 2015

-- Monday, April 14, 2014
+- Monday, November 16, 2015